dowjones/developer-platform/content-based-recommendations/data-load/README.rst

         },

-A new index matching the DNA schema can be created by using this file and the following code.
+A new index can be created by using this file and the following code.
 This code uses the Python Elasticsearch library.

 .. code-block:: python